md-adil/browser-storage/README.md

 * `Store.clear(store): string` clearing all the values
 * `Store.update(store, data: object)` update values in bulk
 * `Store.set(store, data: object)` it will delete all the existing value and set the provided object
+* `Store.clearCache(store)` it will delete cache
+* `Store.savePending(store)` when set any property, it does save everything to cache only and put data to localStorage in next event, but you can force this to happen in the current context